SergeiSah/Product_classification/README.md

 All training results will be saved in `Trainer().experiment_dir` directory.

+### WB dataset

+- Train data: image, title, description and characteristics for a product.
+- Test data: image, title, description, category, subcategory, price, brand and isadult marker for a product.

+Images are stored in `wb_school_horizcv_images.zip` file.

+Table data are presented in `.parquet` format.
+- `wb_school_train.parquet`
+- `wb_school_test.parquet`

+Column `nm` indicates unique identifier of a product.
+It coincides with image name (without extension).

 ### Logging

 To log training with clearml set task parameter of the training methods